Morella (short story): Major themes

 Poe features dead or dying women in many of his tales (see also "Berenice", "Ligeia") and resurrection or communication from beyond the grave (see "Eleonora", "The Fall of the House of Usher").

 Publication history

 "Morella" was first published in the April 1835 issue of the Southern Literary Messenger, and a revised version was re-printed in the November 1839 issue of Burton's Gentleman's Magazine.
 The first publication included a 16-line poem of Poe's called "Hymn" sung by Morella, later published as a stand-alone poem, "A Catholic Hymn".

 Adaptations

 "Morella" is the title of one segment of Roger Corman's 1962 film Tales of Terror.
 The film stars Vincent Price, Peter Lorre, and Basil Rathbone.
 The film has two other segments named after "The Black Cat" and "The Facts in the Case of M. Valdemar".

 The story was loosely adapted as The Haunting of Morella (1990), directed by Jim Wynorski.

+Along with many other Poe stories, "Morella" was adapted into the Netflix miniseries The Fall of the House of Usher.
+In this version, Morella becomes bedridden after an accident involving acid sprinklers.
+A former model and actress, she is married to Frederick Usher and the mother of Lenore.